Northern Lights in Iceland - When & Where To See the Aurora

 Even if you’re only visiting the capital, you still have a chance to see the northern lights in Reykjavik.

-The best way to see the northern lights in Reykjavik is the same as how to see the northern lights anywhere else in Iceland.
-You need to find the darkest place possible and wait until your eyes have adjusted.
+The best way to see the northern lights in Reykjavik is the same way as anywhere else in Iceland.
+You need to find the darkest place possible and fully clear skies, then wait until your eyes have adjusted.

 Reykjavik has many parks where you can minimize light pollution and maximize your chances of spotting the northern lights.
-Here are some of the best places to see the aurora borealis in Reykjavik:
+Read on for the best places to see the aurora borealis in Reykjavik.

 Seltjarnarnes Peninsula

-Seltjarnarnes peninsula is the capital area’s northwesternmost point.
+Seltjarnarnes peninsula is the northwesternmost point of the capital region.
 There’s minimal light pollution along this stretch.
 You have a great shot at spotting them on clear nights with a good forecast.
 One of Reykjavik's best backdrops for the northern lights is at the Grotta lighthouse.

-There’s also a little geothermal tub (Kvika Foot Bath) on the peninsula where you can warm up your feet while waiting for them to show.
+There’s also a little geothermal tub on the peninsula called Kvika Foot Bath, where you can warm up your feet while waiting for them to show.

 Oskjuhlid Hill

 Oskjuhlid hill is another excellent place to hunt the aurora borealis in Iceland.
-The forest, which surrounds the popular restaurant and landmark Perlan, is very dark, so observing the sky from one of its clearings often achieves excellent results.
+The forest that surrounds the Perlan Museum is very dark, so observing the sky from one of its clearings often achieves excellent results.

-Disadvantages of Northern Lights Hunting in the City
+Down Side of Northern Lights Hunting in Reykjavik

 Unfortunately, trying to see the aurora borealis in Iceland in urban areas has several disadvantages:

-When the auroras are incredibly vibrant, you might see them from urban areas, even with light pollution, such as from a garden, your hotel, or just from the street.
+When the auroras are incredibly vibrant, you might see them from urban areas, even with light pollution, such as from a garden, Reykjavik hotels, or just from the street.
 But the darker your surroundings, the more intense the colors will be.

-To maximize your chances of seeing the northern lights in Iceland, we always recommend a guided tour.
+To maximize your chances of seeing the northern lights in Iceland, we always recommend a guided tour that brings you straight to the best viewing spots.

 Can You See the Northern Lights From the Blue Lagoon?

-Yes, you can see the northern lights from the Blue Lagoon.
+Yes, you may be able to see the northern lights from the Blue Lagoon.
 Much like trying to spot aurora borealis anywhere else in Iceland, it depends on the weather conditions and solar activity.

 Since the Blue Lagoon is away from the city, there’s less light pollution than in Reykjavik.
-But being a very popular attraction, and you must book advance travel tickets.
+But being a very popular attraction, you must book your Blue Lagoon tickets with good notice.
 These advanced bookings mean it’s unlikely that you will be able to adjust your visit if the weather conditions are not optimal for the northern lights to be visible.

 Photographing the Northern Lights in Iceland

-• Use a tripod to keep your camera steady and a shuttle release, too.
+Use a tripod and a shuttle release to keep your camera steady, too.

 Photography is an art, and these settings are just a guideline.
-If you’re unsure, there are dedicated tours like this eight-day northern light winter photography workshop tour that would help you capture the best photos of aurora borealis and Iceland’s beauty in the winter.
+If you’re unsure, you can go on a special northern lights tour with a photographer, where you can get the best photos of the aurora borealis and Iceland’s beauty in the winter.

-Mobile phone cameras are getting better every day.
-While they can’t compete with the capabilities of DSLR cameras, here are some apps that can help you get a few decent shots:
+Usually, you won't be able to get high-quality photos of the northern lights with your phone, but you don't need to stress if you don't have a proper camera.
+Mobile phone cameras are getting better every day, and while they can’t compete with the capabilities of DSLR cameras, here are some apps that can help you get a few decent shots:

 These apps either lower the shutter speed or compile a series of photos together to create one shot.
-Some of these apps need to be purchased, so we recommend you read the reviews and decide which one is best for you.
+We recommend you read the reviews and decide which one is best for you.

 Hunting the Northern Lights on a Guided Tour in Iceland

-The most common way to hunt for the aurora borealis in Iceland is by taking a guided minibus tour.
+The most common way to hunt for the aurora borealis in Iceland is by taking a northern lights minibus tour from Reykjavik.
 The mobility and affordability make this the best way to see the northern lights in Iceland.

 These tours run regularly from September to April, whenever the northern lights are visible.
-If the outings are canceled or unsuccessful, the tour company will usually offer you a second opportunity to see them for free.
+If the outings are canceled or unsuccessful, the tour company usually offers you a second opportunity to see them for free.

 Advantages of choosing northern lights tours:

-This 3-day tour, in addition to a Northern Lights hunt, includes the South Coast in winter as well as Jokulsarlon glacier lagoon, the famous Golden Circle, and engaging in some adventurous ice caving.
+If you want a full winter adventure, this 3-day trip in Iceland, in addition to a northern lights hunt, includes the South Coast in winter and the Jokulsarlon glacier lagoon, the famous Golden Circle, and engaging in an adventurous glacier hike.

-Those on a budget will appreciate the cheap northern lights bus tour from Reykjavik, which takes you to the most promising locations without breaking the bank.
-You can book tours like this in Akureyri as well, like with this northern lights tour near lake Myvatn.
+Those on a budget will appreciate joining a northern lights bus tour from Reykjavik, which takes you to the most promising locations without breaking the bank.
+You can book tours like this in Akureyri as well, like this northern lights tour near Lake Myvatn.

-Those less worried about the cost—or just keen for a more personal, immersive experience—can elect to take Reykjavik’s northern lights super jeep tour that includes a photographer guide.
+Those less worried about the cost—or just keen for a more personal, immersive experience—can elect to take a private northern lights tour from Reykjavik that includes a comfortable vehicle and private driver.

-If you’re not a fan of group tours, we recommend you go on your own self-drive northern lights hunting tour so you can go aurora hunting at your own pace.
+If you’re not a fan of group tours, we recommend you go on your own one-week self-drive northern lights hunting tour so you can go aurora hunting at your own pace.
+Just be mindful that you'll have to drive in frosty and likely snowy conditions.

-Hunting the Northern Lights on a Self Drive in Iceland
+Hunting the Northern Lights with a Rental Car in Iceland

-If you have a valid driver’s license in the Latin alphabet, you can rent a car and hunt for the northern lights yourself
+If you have a valid driver’s license in the Latin alphabet, you can easily hunt for the northern lights yourself by renting a car.
+When driving in Iceland in winter, it's best to rent a 4x4 vehicle, as conditions can be challenging.

 This means no other group members will be distracting you on your tour, there are no time limitations, and you can choose where to look for the aurora borealis in Iceland yourself.

-Before choosing to head on a self-drive tour, it’s essential to be aware that driving in Iceland can be tricky during winter.
+Before choosing to head on winter self-drive tours, it’s essential to be aware that driving in Iceland can be tricky during winter.
 Here are a few things to remember:

-• While the roads are mostly clear of ice in September, October and April, they can be trickier to drive from November to March.
+While the roads are mostly ice-free in September, October, and April, they can be harder to drive from November to March.

 Hunting the Northern Lights by Boat in Iceland

-Finally, a fantastic way to enjoy the incredible phenomenon of the aurora borealis in Iceland is by watching them on a boat tour.
+Finally, a fantastic way to enjoy the incredible phenomenon of the aurora borealis in Iceland is with this northern lights boat cruise from Reykjavik.

-These tours take you out to sea, far from any light pollution, and offer you a fantastic opportunity for a sighting.
+Boat tours like that one take you out to sea, far from any light pollution, and offer you a fantastic opportunity for a sighting.
+They are very convenient and head straight out to Faxafloi Bay from the Reykjavik harbor.

-Photo from Amazing 2-Hour Northern Lights Cruise with Transfer from Reykjavik Harbor
+Photo from Amazing 2-Hour Northern Lights Cruise with Pick-Up from Reykjavik

 If there’s no aurora to be enjoyed, most tours will offer you a complimentary second chance.

-A northern lights cruise in Faxafloi bay or Eyjafjordur bay could also result in a bonus whale-watching experience with this combination tour from Reykjavik or from Akureyri.
+A northern lights cruise in Faxafloi Bay could also result in a bonus whale-watching experience with this whale-watching and northern lights tour from Reykjavik or this combination tour from Akureyri.

 After all, whales are common along Iceland’s shores, and both bodies of water are home to resident white-beaked dolphins and harbor porpoises.
 Minke whales are more commonly spotted from Reykjavik, while Humpbacks are regular visitors to the northern waters, though you’ll usually see these in the summer.